shenwei356/perfect-bioinformatic-tools/README.md

 Basic

 - **Supporting input file list**.
 Things happen a lot when users give hundreds of input files which would exceed the argument length limit of some shells.
-    - Supporting file list from stdin.
+    - **Supporting file list from stdin**.
 This is a good feature. e.g., `ls dir | tool cmd --infile-list -`.
 - **Validating ALL option values first**.
 No one would like to see the process fail midway, caused by an invalid option parsed and used in some middle steps.

 Recommended

 - **Supporting stdin**.
 This enables commands to pipe up as a workflow.
-- Optional supporting input directory, for tools needing multiple input files.
+- Optional supporting input directory, for tools requiring multiple input files.
 - **Seamless support of common compression files**.
+At least gzip.
 - **Checking flag/option incompatibility and showing warnings before starting the jobs**.

 Ideal

 - **Checking file existence before performing processing**.
 It happens frequently when a long-time job is terminated by one unexisting input file.
     - This checking can be cancelled for cases where the users trust all input files exist.
+Because checking thousands of input files would take a long time.
+- **Checking if the input file/directory and output file/directory are the same one**.
+If they are, the input file might be overwritten.

 ### Output

 Basic

 - **Supporting both stdout and the output file**.
-- Showing overwrite warning.
+- **Showing overwrite warning**.

 Recommended

 - **Seamless support of common compression files**.

-### Log
+### Logging

 Recommended